HETRI: Heterogeneous Ising Multiprocessing: Background

 {\bf Ising Model based solvers} in software and hardware follow different approaches in implementing convergence dynamics.
-Growing problem sizes of emerging combinatorial optimization problems prohibit exhaustive search, i.e., tabulating $H(s)$ for all possible values of $s$ (which form the search space) to find an optimal solution.
-Solvers in software typically rely on probabilistic pruning of the search space by using variants of simulated annealing \cite{sa}, which boils down to probabilistic flipping of selected spin states at each step of search following predefined convergence criteria.
-Solvers in hardware form two broad classes: The first class{~\cite{takemoto20192,yamamoto2020statica,aramon2019physics,nakayama2021description,goto2021high,tatsumura2021scaling}} treats the Ising model as a pure mathematical abstraction, and adopts the exact same approach as the software solvers to implement system dynamics, except in hardware.
-The second class of hardware solvers, on the other hand, directly implement Ising model compliant physical systems, and span quantum{~\cite{dwave1,ebadi2022quantum}} and quantum-inspired designs{~\cite{dutta2021ising,moy20221,Lo2023, inagaki2016coherent,clements2017gaussian, pierangeli2019large}}.
-The underlying physical system naturally determines the time evolution of spin states.
-We focus on the second class in this paper, which we refer to as {\em Ising machines}.
-Ising machines primarily differ from each other by their physical connectivity.
+Exhaustive search over all spin assignments scales as $2^n$ and is infeasible for problems of practical size\blueHL{; even at an optimistic 10\,GHz with one configuration evaluated per cycle, a 50-variable problem would require roughly a day of enumeration and a 60-variable problem several years}.
+Solvers in software therefore rely on probabilistic pruning of the search space, typically using variants of simulated annealing~\cite{sa}, which probabilistically flips selected spin states at each step following predefined convergence criteria.
+Tabu search~\cite{palubeckis2004multistart} is another general-purpose metaheuristic for QUBO/Ising problems, which iteratively flips spins while maintaining a list of recently visited states to avoid cycling.
+Solvers in hardware form two broad classes.
+One class~\cite{takemoto20192,yamamoto2020statica,aramon2019physics,nakayama2021description,goto2021high,tatsumura2021scaling} implements these search procedures directly in hardware.
+The other directly implements Ising-model-compliant physical systems, spanning quantum~\cite{dwave1,ebadi2022quantum} and quantum-inspired designs~\cite{dutta2021ising,moy20221,Lo2023,cilasun2025cobi,inagaki2016coherent,clements2017gaussian,pierangeli2019large}.
+In the second class the underlying physical system determines the time evolution of spin states, and the time allocated for convergence is the annealing time.
+We focus on this class, which we refer to as {\em Ising machines}. \blueHL{A prominent family builds each spin as an electronic oscillator, encoding the spin state in the oscillator's phase and realizing $J_{ij}$ as a coupling between oscillator pairs; we refer to these as oscillator-based Ising machines (OIMs)~\cite{Lo2023,moy20221,cilasun2025cobi}.} Ising machines primarily differ from each other by their physical connectivity\blueHL{, which ranges from sparse nearest-neighbor graphs to all-to-all (Fig.~\ref{fig:conn}).
+Table~\ref{tab:conn} lists three fabricated examples spanning that range in the same 65nm process}.

-{\bf {Problem decomposition}} into smaller subproblems is often inevitable, as more spins may become necessary than an Ising machine can support with growing problem sizes. {\em Subject to fundamental physics, Ising machine spin count for any given network topology cannot increase indefinitely.} Decomposition is a computationally complex task.
-Depending on the problem, finding a perfect decomposition into independent subproblems may not always be possible.
-Having overlapping problem variables among subproblems only complicates the matter.
-Accordingly, many decomposition approaches have to rely on approximations and iterative heuristics with each iteration dedicated to one subproblem.